facebookresearch/fastText/README.md

 By default the word vectors will take into account character n-grams from 3 to 6 characters.
 At the end of optimization the program will save two files: `model.bin` and `model.vec`.
 `model.vec` is a text file containing the word vectors, one per line.
-`model.bin` is the binary containing, the parameters of the model along with the dictionary and all hyper parameters.
+`model.bin` is a binary file containing the parameters of the model along with the dictionary and all hyper parameters.
-It can be used later to compute word vectors or to restart the optimization.
+The binary file can be used later to compute word vectors or to restart the optimization.

 ### Obtaining word vectors for out-of-vocabulary words

-The previously trained model can be reused to compute word vectors for out-of-vocabulary words.
+The previously trained model can be used to compute word vectors for out-of-vocabulary words.
-Provided you have a text file `queries.txt` containing words for which you want to compute vectors, please issue the following command:
+Provided you have a text file `queries.txt` containing words for which you want to compute vectors, use the following command:

 ```
 $ ./fasttext print-vectors model.bin < queries.txt
 ```

-This will output to standard output, the word and its vector, one word per line.
+This will output word vectors to the standard output, one vector per line.
 This can also be used with pipes:

 ```